 - Ensure the temperature in your bedroom is suitable, and not too hot or cold.

-- Use clean sheets on the bed, and pillows to stay comfortable at night.
+- Use clean sheets for your bed, and a fluffy pillow to stay comfortable at night.

 - Ensure there is silence in the bedroom.